perguth/yggdrasil-protected-group/README.md

 # Setup systemd service
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/perguth/yggdrasil-protected-group/master/setup.sh)"

-# Use the same `SharedSecret` for group members in
+# Use the same `SharedSecret` for all group members in
-# /etc/yggdrasil-protected-group.conf
+nano /etc/yggdrasil-protected-group.conf
 # and then restart the service
-# sudo service yggdrasil-protected-group restart
+sudo service yggdrasil-protected-group restart
 ```